hanqi-qi/LLM_MetaReasoning/readme.md

 </table>

 **Actioanable insights**:

 (a) new benchmark with feedback and required skills annotation.

-(b) retrieve surrogate samples for reasoning inspiration.
+(b) Retrieve surrogate samples for reasoning inspiration.

 ↳ Complements [**🔍 Monitoring**](#42-🔍-monitoring); feeds [**🔄 Meta-Reflection**](#44-🔄-meta-reflection).